gajos112/SRUM-Timeliner/README.md

 ![alt text](https://github.com/gajos112/SRUM-Timeliner/blob/main/Images/14.PNG?raw=true)

-Then there is another table called "SruDbIdMapTable", which stores the name for each ID.
+Then there is another table called **"SruDbIdMapTable"**, which stores the name for each ID.
 The name is an UTF-16 encoded string.
 Therefore I created a method that retrieves the name of the executable based on the Application ID.

         static string GetName(JET_INSTANCE instance, JET_SESID sesid, JET_DBID dbid, int AppId) {